-Another option for buying, selling or renting books is Chegg.com, ecampus.com, and Bookbyte.
+Another option for buying, selling, or renting books is Chegg.com, ecampus.com, and Bookbyte.
+Chegg is offering savings up to 90% on textbooks.
+Rent or buy and get 7-day instant access to the e-book or savings up to $500 on textbook rental or purchase.
 There is also a bookstore, Textbook Solutions, right across from campus that also does all of this.
+BookHolders is located right across the street from campus near Panera Bread and allows students to buy and sell books.
 Students can use their USF email to get six months of Amazon Prime Student (free shipping) for free and then for only $50 a year.
 And yes, Amazon rents books too.
 It is, as I said above, a matter of weighing the options.
 I personally think renting is the least expensive way to go.

-Now some of you may encourage your student to be proactive and order their textbooks early, but hang on.
-I have heard too many times that books arrive and then on the first day of class, the professor announces they have changed books, wants the newest edition or that they really don’t need a book at all (the internet has enough information).
-Be sure they can return any books purchased ahead of time should this happen or wait to order it until they confirm what they need, (but don’t wait too long; when a book doesn’t arrive until halfway through the semester due to back order; it can be a problem.)
+Now some of you may encourage your students to be proactive and order their textbooks early, but hang on.
+I have heard too many times that books arrive and then on the first day of class, the professor announces they have changed books, wants the newest edition, or that they really don’t need a book at all (the internet has enough information).
+Be sure they can return any books purchased ahead of time should this happen or wait to order it until they confirm what they need, (but don’t wait too long; when a book doesn’t arrive until halfway through the semester due to backorder; it can be a problem.)

 Find out if your teacher made a pro-copy textbook with notes.
 Usually, most big lecture hall professors make this an optional textbook purchase.
 Many students have found them super helpful.
 Tune in at the end of the semester for thoughts on what to do with those used books so they don’t just gather dust under the bed.
 Let the studying begin!